Gaming and Leisure Properties, Inc. research snapshot

 Management

 Peter Carlino and the GLPI team emphasize balance-sheet flexibility, tenant underwriting, and structured funding solutions for operators.
-The key test is whether the growth pipeline raises AFFO per share without pushing leverage or tenant risk outside the stated framework.
+Q2 2026 raised the dividend 5%, settled a forward for $351 million, and kept leverage at 4.8x, below target.
+The key test is whether the 2026 development program lifts AFFO per share without pushing leverage or tenant risk outside the stated framework.

 Industry trend